Claudio Arrau: Contributions

 Arrau was a frequent recital performer: from age 40 to 60 he averaged 120 concerts a season, with a very large repertoire.
-At one time or another, he performed the complete keyboard works of Bach, Mozart, Beethoven and Chopin; but also programmed such off-the-beaten-path composers as Alkan and Busoni and illuminated obscure corners of the Liszt repertoire.
+At one time or another, he performed the complete keyboard works of Bach, Mozart, Beethoven and Chopin, but also programmed such off-the-beaten-path composers as Alkan and Busoni and illuminated obscure corners of the Liszt repertoire.
 It has been estimated that Arrau's total repertoire would carry him through 76 recital evenings, not counting the 60-odd works with orchestra which he also knew.

 Arrau recorded a considerable part of the piano music of Schumann, Chopin and Liszt.
 He edited the complete Beethoven piano sonatas for the Peters Urtext edition and recorded all of them on the Philips label in 1962–1966.
-He recorded almost all of them once again in 1984-1990 along with Mozart's complete piano sonatas.
+He recorded almost all of them once again in 1984–1990 along with Mozart's complete piano sonatas.
 He is also famous for his recordings of Schubert, Brahms and Debussy.
 At the time of his death at age 88 in the midst of a European concert tour, Arrau was working on a recording of the complete works of Bach for keyboard, and was also preparing some pieces of Haydn, Mendelssohn, Reger and Busoni, and Boulez's third piano sonata.

+Numerous pianists studied with Arrau, including Karlrobert Kreiten, Garrick Ohlsson, Roberto Szidon, Stephen Drury, Roberto Eyzaguirre, Edith Fischer, David Lively, Paul Kiss, Rafael de Silva, Arturo Nicolayevsky, among others.

 On March 26, 2021, Pristine Classical released what it called "a sonic overhaul" of Arrau's "stunningly brilliant" 1942 RCA studio recording of Bach's Goldberg Variations, remastered from an issue in 1988, which had "sat in the vaults [of RCA] for 46 years."